gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 mayhem fit to call the Pilots back if I wouldn't tell you the story."
 He chuckles.
 "I sorta turned it into a fairy tale, telling it to you that way.
 You even dressed up for it one time, remember?
-Put a stew pot on your head for a helmet, waved a shinbone around for a sword..."
+Put a stew pot on your head for a helmet, waved a shinbone around for a sword…"

 "Mind your head," I interrupt.